Table of Contents_

 Step 4: Power your hoverboard off.

 Voice warnings on hoverboards are generally the result of low batteries, but many riders complain of these loud voice warnings going off well before their batteries have gotten low.
-Though one solution can involve dismantling your hoverboard and removing a soldered-on piece, this will void warranties and can easily damage your hoverboard.
+Though one solution can involve dismantling your hoverboard, like when you need to take apart your hoverboard wheels and remove a soldered-on piece, this will void warranties and can easily damage your hoverboard.

 Older iPhone and Android models may not be able to connect to your hoverboard via Bluetooth- for iPhones, the iPhone 6 is generally the oldest model capable of connecting to most hoverboards.